whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/06-digital-painting-critique-and-photography-exercises/06-00-introduction.md

 ## Learning Objectives

-- Cleary present ideas and sketch concepts to peers
+- Clearly present ideas and sketch concepts to peers
 - Actively listen to peers' feedback
-- Use the exposure triangle to capture intentional pho=tographic imagery
+- Use the exposure triangle to capture intentional photographic imagery
 - Complete basic vector graphic exercises